ilariaventurini/time-format-ticks/README.md

 - `interval: TimeInterval`: the time insterval that suits your data
 - `showDayName: boolean`: if interval is `daily`, you can set `showDayName` as `true` if you want to show days as string, `false` otherwise.
 In all the other cases, doesn't matter what the value of this variable is.
 Probably I'll work on it.

-This function is useful if you want, for example, set a different style to primary and secondary ticks:
+This function is useful if you want, for example, set a different style to _primary_ and _secondary_ ticks:

 ![15secondsRed](./assets/15seconds-red.png?raw=true)

-## Example
+## 🦶 Example

 ```js
 // create an array of timestamps